-Bicycles have been experiencing a real boom in Germany for some years now.
-Increasingly entrenched environmental awareness, congested roads, parking problems and better bicycle models (especially with electric motors) have massively increased the popularity of the good old iron horse in the recent past.
-For younger and urban people in particular, the bicycle is now a fully-fledged substitute for the car in many life situations.
-On the down side, just as bicycles are loved by private individuals, they are also coveted by thieves.
-It is therefore not surprising that bicycles are among the most frequently stolen objects in Germany.
+Bicycles have been experiencing a real boom in Germany for several years.
+Increasingly entrenched environmental awareness, congested roads, parking problems and better bicycle models (especially with electric motors) have massively increased the popularity of the good old wire bike in the recent past.
+Especially for younger and urban people, the bicycle is nowadays a fully-fledged substitute for the car in many life situations.
+But just as bicycles are popular with private individuals, they are also popular with thieves.
+It is therefore not surprising that bicycles are among the most frequently stolen items in Germany.

-According to data from the German Insurance Association (GDV), around 155,000 insured bicycles were stolen throughout Germany in 2019.
-Compared to 2018, the number of thefts of insured bicycles thus decreased by around 5,000.
+According to data from the German Insurance Association (GDV), around 155,000 insured bicycles were unlawfully stolen across Germany in 2019.
+Compared to 2018, the number of thefts of insured bicycles thus decreased by about 5,000.

 In contrast to the GDV data, the police crime statistics also record the reported theft of uninsured bicycles.
 The total number of stolen bicycles in 2019 was approximately 278,000.
-Although this figure represents a decrease of about five percent compared to the previous year, nevertheless, an average of 32 bicycles are (officially) stolen every hour in Germany.
+Although this figure represents a decline of around five percent compared with the previous year.
+Nevertheless, an average of 32 bikes are (officially) stolen every hour in Germany.

-Since bicycle thefts, especially of older and uninsured bikes, are often not reported to the police, the number of unreported cases is certainly much higher.
-Criminal statisticians assume that about twice the number of officially recorded thefts are stolen.
-Thus: approx. 600,000 bicycles are stolen from their owners every year in Germany.
+Since bicycle thefts, especially of older and uninsured bikes, are often not reported to the police, the number of unreported cases is much higher.
+Crime statisticians estimate that it is about twice the value of officially recorded thefts.
+Expressed in figures, around 600,000 bicycles are stolen from their owners every year in Germany.

 Insurance damage due to bicycle theft

-According to statistics from the German Insurance Association, the total loss incurred by insurance companies as a result of bicycle theft in 2019 was around 110 million euros.
-On average, insurance companies paid 720 euros per stolen bicycle – a peak value compared to the insured value of 650 euros in 2018, an increase of over ten percent.
-The increase in insurance compensation is even more pronounced in a long-term comparison.
+According to statistics from the German Insurance Association, the total loss incurred by insurance companies as a result of bicycle theft in 2019 is around 110 million euros.
+On average, the insurance companies paid 720 euros per stolen bicycle – a peak value.
+Compared to the insured value of 650 euros in 2018, an increase of over ten percent.
+The increase in insurance losses is even more pronounced in a long-term comparison.
 While in 2009 the average compensation for a stolen bicycle was 410 euros, in 2019 it was already 75 percent more.

-The background to the sharp rise in insurance claims lies in two developments that have been observed for several years.
-Firstly, bicycles are becoming more expensive and, secondly, bicycles are being insured more frequently.
+The background to the sharp rise in insurance claims is two developments that have been observed for several years: First, bicycles are becoming more expensive.
+And secondly, bicycles are more often insured.

-The fact that prices for bicycles are continuously rising is primarily to do with the unbroken trend toward e-bikes.
-According to data from the German Two-wheeler Industry Association, in 2019 1.36 million electric bikes were sold.
+The fact that prices for bicycles are rising continuously has primarily to do with the unbroken trend toward e-bikes.
+In 2019, 1.36 million electric bicycles were sold, according to data from the German Two-Wheeler Industry Association.
 Compared to 2018, this represented an increase of almost 40 percent.
 This means that almost every third bicycle sold in 2019 was an e-bike.

-Bicycles where the rider’s propulsion is supported by an electric motor usually cost over 1,000 euros.
-For higher-end models, the price can also be a higher four-digit euro amount.
-Cargo bikes also contributed to the general increase in the sales prices of bicycles.
-Bicycles with large transport boxes are becoming increasingly popular with families and businesses.
-They are an extremely practical substitute for cars, especially in urban areas.
-Cargo bikes also usually cost 1,000 euros and more.
-For models with electric motor support, prices are usually over 3,000 euros.
+Bicycles in which the rider’s propulsive power is assisted by an electric motor usually cost over 1,000 euros.
+For higher-quality models, the price can also amount to a higher four-digit euro amount.
+Freight bicycles also contributed to the general increase in sales prices of bicycles.
+The bicycles with large transport boxes are becoming increasingly popular among families and businesses.
+They are an extremely practical substitute for the car, especially in urban areas.
+Even cargo bikes usually cost 1,000 euros and more.
+For model with e-motor support, the prices are usually over 3,000 euros.

 Bicycle thefts by federal state

 The strongholds of bicycle theft among the German states are the three city states of Berlin, Bremen and Hamburg.
-The inglorious front-runner in the number of thefts in relation to the number of inhabitants was Bremen.
-In the Hanseatic city, 926 bicycle thefts per 100,000 inhabitants were registered in 2019.
+The inglorious leader in the number of thefts in relation to the number of inhabitants was Bremen.
+In 2019, 926 bicycle thefts per 100,000 inhabitants were registered in the Hanseatic city.
 Second place in the bicycle theft ranking goes to Berlin.
 The German capital had 788 thefts per 100,000 inhabitants.
-In 3rd place was Hamburg with a rate of 656 bicycle thefts per 100,000 inhabitants.
+Hamburg was in third place with a rate of 656 bicycle thefts per 100,000 inhabitants.

-In terms of the regional distribution of bicycle thefts in Germany, there is a strong north/east/south divide.
+As far as the regional distribution of bicycle thefts in Germany is concerned, there is a strong north/east/south divide.
 This means that significantly more bicycle thefts were registered in the northern and eastern German states than in the south of the Federal Republic.
-Saxony was the leading bicycle theft state, with 515 thefts per 100,000 inhabitants.
+Saxony was the top theft state with 515 thefts per 100,000 inhabitants.
 This was followed by Brandenburg (487), Saxony-Anhalt (477), Lower Saxony (395), Schleswig-Holstein (389), North Rhine-Westphalia (365) and Mecklenburg-Western Pomerania (307).

-In the southern German states, significantly fewer bicycles were stolen in 2019 than in the rest of the Federal Republic.
-Bavaria and Baden-Württemberg registered 208 and 207 thefts per 100,000 inhabitants, respectively.
+Significantly fewer bicycles were stolen in the southern German states in 2019 than in the rest of Germany.
+Bavaria and Baden-Württemberg registered 208 and 207 thefts, respectively, per 100,000 inhabitants.
 Even safer were Hesse (198), Thuringia (167) and Rhineland-Palatinate (162).
-Bicycle owners can feel safest in Saarland.
-Here, only 101 bicycles were stolen per 100,000 inhabitants in 2019.
+Bicycle owners can feel safest in the Saarland.
+Here, only 101 bicycles were stolen per 100,000 residents in 2019.

 Bicycle thefts by city

 A look at the theft statistics by city paints an even more accurate picture of the situation.
-As with the evaluation by federal state, the ranking by city also shows that places in the north and east of the Federal Republic are frontrunners when it comes to bicycle theft.
+As with the evaluation by federal state, the ranking by city also shows that places in the north and east of the Federal Republic are frontrunners in terms of bicycle theft.

 By far the most dangerous place for bicycle owners is the city of Leipzig.
-The Saxon metropolis achieved a sad record of 1,700 bicycle thefts per 100,000 inhabitants in 2019.
-In second place was Göttingen in Lower Saxony with a figure of 1,444 thefts per 100,000 inhabitants.
+The Saxon metropolis reached a sad record of 1,700 bicycle thefts per 100,000 inhabitants in 2019.
+Göttingen in Lower Saxony was in second place with a figure of 1,444 thefts per 100,000 inhabitants.
 Third place in the city ranking went to Münster in North Rhine-Westphalia with 1,374 bicycle thefts per 100,000 inhabitants.
-Whether the fact that the three top-ranked cities are major university towns with a relatively young population plays a role in the theft rate cannot be proven from the data.
+Whether the fact that the top three cities are major university cities with relatively young populations plays a role in the incidence of theft cannot be substantiated from the data.

 Theft frequency by times and places

-According to data from the Wertgarantie insurance company, most bicycles are stolen in the spring (April, May and June).
-Police crime statistics show where bicycles are stolen particularly frequently, namely where there are especially many of them parked.
-These places mainly include train stations, schools, shopping centres and swimming pools.
-Due to the dozens of parked bicycles, it is usually not noticed if a person “tampers” with a bicycle lock for several minutes.
+According to data from the insurance company Wertgarantie, most bicycles are stolen in the spring (April, May and June).
+The police’s crime statistics show where bicycles are stolen particularly frequently, namely where there are especially many parked.
+These places mainly include train stations, schools, shopping centers and swimming pools.
+Due to the dozens of parked bicycles, it is usually not noticed when a person “tampers” with a bicycle lock for several minutes.

 A particularly popular target for bicycle thieves are train stations in the suburbs of large cities or in the provinces.
-The background is that mainly commuters park their bicycles at these stations.
-The bicycles are therefore not supervised from morning until afternoon – an ideal environment for picking a lock in peace and quiet and unobserved.
-Even more so with a choice of usually over 200 bikes.
+The background is that at these stations, mainly commuters, park their bikes.
+As a result, the bicycles are not supervised from morning until afternoon – an ideal environment to pick a lock in peace and quiet and unobserved.
+Even more so with a free choice from over 200 wheels for the most part.